alexbevi/alexbevi.github.com/_posts/2023-05-04-round-trips-to-authenticate-a-mongodb-client-connection.markdown

 +  1      // TCP
 +  1      // TLS
 +  1      // MongoDB
-+ (1 - 3) // Authentication
++ (0 - 3) // Authentication
 ---------------------------
-(4 - 8)
+(3 - 8)
 ```

 # Conclusion

 In some environments (such as [Function as a Service](https://en.wikipedia.org/wiki/Function_as_a_service)) the cold start time of an application is critically important.
 The time to authenticate a connection to a MongoDB host and how this can be improved can be useful in improving operational latency of applications.

-Out of the box there may be upwards of 8 network round trips (`SRV+TCP+TLS+MONGODB+AUTH`), however this can potentially be cut in half by understanding what configuration and authentication options exist and how they function.
+Out of the box there may be upwards of 8 network round trips (`SRV+TCP+TLS+MONGODB+AUTH`), however this can potentially be cut in half (or more) by understanding what configuration and authentication options exist and how they can be applied.